Msiciots/mips-cpu/README.md

 |000011|jal|jumpAddr| R[31] = PC + 8 ; PC = jumpAddr|

 ## Verification
 Run testfixture1.v to verify the CPU.
 The executed instructions are stored at "/tb1/IM_data.dat".
-And the calculation results are stored at "/tb1/golden_DM.dat"
+And the calculation results are compared to "/tb1/golden_DM.dat"

 ### Forwarding
 31: sll $s0, $s0, 1 # $s0 = 32767 * 2 = 65534